Creating an Agile Supply Chain Through HRO Inventory Management

 How this Session Relates to the Cost, Quality, and Outcomes (CQO) Movement: Through the use of technology and a high-reliability model, NYU Langone Health has increased its ability to accurately assess inventory management and overall supply chain patterns.
 By doing so, costs have decreased and needed products are available to support clinical needs (supporting quality patient outcomes).

-Presenter: Kenneth Scher, CMRP, Assistant Vice President, Nexera, Inc.
+Presenter: Kenneth Scher, CMRP, Senior Manager, Nexera, Inc.

 Presenter: Mark Negron , Senior Director Supply Chain Integration, Transformation & Data Analytics, NYU Langone Health

 Presenter: Vin Matozzo, MBA, LSSBB, Senior Director Strategic Sourcing | Value Analysis , NYU Langone Health